 Natural Theology, or Evidences of the Existence and Attributes of the Deity Collected from the Appearance of Nature

 "In crossing a heath, suppose I pitched my foot against a stone, and were asked how the stone came to be there; I might possibly answer that, for anything I knew to the contrary, it had lain there forever.
 Nor would it perhaps be very easy to show the absurdity of the answer.
 But suppose I had found a watch upon the ground, and it should be inquired how the watch happened to be in that place; I should hardly think of the answer, which I had before given, that for anything I knew, the watch might have always been there ... the watch must have had a maker: that there must have existed, at some time, and at some place or other, an artificer or artificers, who formed it for the purpose which we find it actually to answer; who comprehended its construction, and designed its use ....
-Every indication of contrivance, every manifestation of design, which existed in the watch, exists in the works of nature, of being greater or more, and that in a degree which exceeds all computation. "
+Every indication of contrivance, every manifestation of design, which existed in the watch, exists in the works of nature, of being greater or more, and that in a degree which exceeds all computation. ... yet in a multitude of cases, are not less evidently mechanical, not less evidently contrivances ... than are the most perfect productions of human ingenuity. " Ch 1

 This famous "Watchmaker" passage held sway for the better part of a century as a major influence from "natural theology" toward belief in God.
 Then, since the middle of the 19th century with Darwin's "Origin of Species" and the rise of evolutionary thought , Paley's thoughts were strongly criticized.
 Many credit David Hume with "destroying" Paley's argument by his philosophical discourse about the invalidity of using the analogy between a man-made contrivance and the biology of life.
 Most people who comment on the issue agree that Hume had a point and that Paley's particular view of design in living systems was flawed.
 But with the growing awareness of the complexity of the cell and the complex specified information in living system, a new view of intelligent design has been developed and Paley's Watchmaker is again being seriously considered.
 Dawkins reacts to it in his Blind Watchmaker.